What are Volutes?

 In many cases the volute gets controlled by typical distributions such as A/R ratio – no matter what kind of 2D cross section is required for the design.
 From our experience, CFD experts typically want to try out their own ideas, having in mind more flow-related shape controls.
 These ideas and also fixed sizing constraints can be directly built into such a volute model.
 In our projects, we even use optimization strategies in these feature definitions, e.g. to keep a fixed A/R ratio – as shown in the animation below:

 With the help of our specialized surface technology, engineers can introduce custom function graphs for each 2D section parameter (e.g. for the parameter “Weight 3” in the animation above), to receive an effective and parameter-reduced shape control with regards to the circumferential direction.
+The function graphs ‘f(phi)’ are typically bspline curves (of any degree) or mathematical expressions.
+Both is possible in CAESES®.
 There is no tedious manipulation of single cross sections, everything is controlled through function graphs and global parameters, resulting in smooth and feasible designs.
 Finally, CAESES® comes with a large tool set – including geometrical optimization strategies – to design even sophisticated volute tongues based on throat input or given A/R ratios.

 Check out this video (11 min.) which gives an introduction to the basic surface generation process.